Disorderly Conduct

 (2) Creates a hazardous or physically dangerous condition by any act which serves no legitimate purpose of the actor.

 b.
-Offensive language.
+Offensive Language.
 A person is guilty of a petty disorderly persons offense if, in a public place, and with purpose to offend the sensibilities of a hearer or in reckless disregard of the probability of so doing, he addresses unreasonably loud and offensively coarse or abusive language, given the circumstances of the person present and the setting of the utterance, to any person present.

 Contact Tinton Falls NJ Disorderly Conduct Lawyers for Help with Your Case